cereebro/cereebro/README.md

 Java :

-  * eclipse formatter : "Java conventions with spaces" (I don't know about IntelliJ)
+  * eclipse formatter : "Java conventions with spaces" (we don't know about IntelliJ)
   * line width : 120
   * indent using spaces only
   * auto-format all the things